List of monarchs of Brazil: Title

-Brazil is discovered by Portuguese navigators on April 22, 1500, and becomes a Portuguese colony.

-House of Habsburg

-The House of Habsburg, known as the Philippine Dynasty, is the house that ruled Portugal from 1581 to 1640.
-The dynasty began with the acclamation of Philip II of Spain as Philip I of Portugal in 1580, officially recognized in 1581 by the Portuguese Cortes of Tomar.
-Philip I swore to rule Portugal as a kingdom separate from his Spanish domains, under the personal union known as the Iberian Union.

-House of Braganza

-The House of Braganza, also known as the Brigantine Dynasty, came to power in 1640, when John II, Duke of Braganza, claimed to be the rightful heir of the defunct House of Aviz, as he was the great great grandson of King Manuel I. John was proclaimed King John IV, and he deposed the House of Habsburg in the Portuguese Restoration War.

 Kingdom of Brazil (1815–1822)

-The house of Braganza continued to rule over Brazil, and on 16 December 1815, the Prince Regent John, the future king John VI raised Brazil to the status of a kingdom, thus making his mother, Maria I, the reigning Queen, the first Monarch of Brazil.
-The next year, 20 March 1816, John succeeded his mother as King of the united Luso-Brazilian monarchy.
+The house of Braganza continued to rule over Brazil, and on 16 December 1815, the Prince Regent João, the future king John VI raised Brazil to the status of a kingdom, thus making his mother, Maria I, the reigning Queen, the first Monarch of Brazil.
+The next year, 20 March 1816, John succeeded his mother as King of the united Portuguese-Brazilian monarchy.

 Empire of Brazil (1822–1889)

 The house of Braganza continued to rule over Brazil after Pedro I, son of John VI, was acclaimed the first Emperor of Brazil on 12 October 1822, having proclaimed the independence of the Kingdom of Brazil from Portugal.
 He was later succeeded on 7 April 1831 by his son Pedro II, the last monarch of Brazil.
 Pedro II of Brazil, reigned 49 years in fact or 58 years if the regency period is considered.